-That happened again recently when a sweet friend passed from death into life.
-But a couple of days before she took her last breath, I had the privilege of visiting with her briefly.
+A few years ago, I had the privilege of visiting with a sweet friend a couple of days before she passed from death into life.
 I didn’t offer a goodbye.
-Instead, I whispered to her, “I’ll see you soon, because we’ll all be close behind.”
+Instead, I whispered to her, “I’ll see you soon because we’ll all be close behind.”
 And those who knew her well and shared her faith could say the same thing.

 Time Difference in Heaven

 The Bible says a day is like a thousand years to God (2 Peter 3:8).
 Time in heaven is not counted like it is here on earth.
 So even if God gave me one year, ten years, 25 years more, I will see her again very soon, along with so many other loved ones who have gone before me.

 Maybe we all think about heaven more because of the pandemic and now resurging hospitalizations and deaths.
 The statistics leave us breathless.
 Our losses leave us hurting.
 And we long for better days.
 We anticipate the time when all sickness, sorrow, and death will end.

 One book I’ve recommended often about the New Heaven/New Earth that God will ultimately unveil is Heaven, by Randy Alcorn.
 I’ve suggested another couple of articles below that might help answer some of your questions about what is heaven like.

 We could all list the things we most look forward to in heaven, but reuniting with those we love is right at the top.
 But I’m discovering more and more that there’s something else about heaven that makes me anticipate it.
 Only Jesus and our Heavenly Father know for sure what heaven is really like, and the Bible gives us so many beautiful pictures.